narkisr/octo/README.md

   * exclude: which repos not to back up.
   * layouts: mapping from folder name regex match into destination folder, for example match all the repos with name elm-* prefix into narkisr/elm folder.
+* push:
+  * zbackup.password-file: password for zbackup (if using push/pull)
+  * rclone.dest: A remote backup address

 ## Backup lifecycle